d3nd3/dota-report-timestamps/README.md

     -   Verify the path is correct and points to your Dota 2 replays folder
     -   Ensure the directory exists and contains `.dem` files
     -   On Linux, the default path is usually `~/.steam/debian-installation/steamapps/common/dota 2 beta/game/dota/replays/`
--   **Stratz API Errors**:
+-   **Stratz/Steam API Errors**:
-    -   Verify your API token is correct
+    -   Verify your API token/key is correct
-    -   Check that your token has the necessary permissions
-    -   Ensure you have an active internet connection
+    -   Check permissions and internet connection
 -   **Replay File Not Found**:
     -   Make sure the replay file exists in your configured replay directory
     -   Replay files must be downloaded from Dota 2 or via the Match History feature
     -   Some older replays may no longer be available on Valve's servers
 -   **Download Timeout**:
-    -   Replay downloads can take several minutes, especially if the match needs to be parsed first
+    -   Replay downloads can take several minutes, especially if the match needs to be parsed first via OpenDota
     -   The download will timeout after 10 minutes - check server logs for details
     -   Large replays or slow connections may require multiple attempts